gaehlerm/SoftwareEngineering/README.md

 The biggest advantage of inheritance is certainly code reuse.
 You may define a function in a base class and reues it in several derived classes.
 This saves you from repeating yourself.

 On the other hand, you can usually also use composition or write functions with the corresponding functionality and reuse them.
 In most cases this works out just fine as well.
+Additionally you are forced to reuse all of the code in the base class.
+This is frequently undesired behavior as you don't want to inherit everything the base class has to offer.
+You would like to inherit only a fraction of it.

 ## Interfaces

 In C++, you have to use inheritance for defining interfaces.
 There’s no way around it.
 It's an old language.
 Just make sure the base class is purely abstract, use smart pointers and don’t use inheritance anywhere else.
 This way you should be save.
 When I write that you shouldn’t use inheritance, this is the one and only exception.

+Similarly in Python, you can use abstract base classes to define the interface of a class.
+This is quite useful as it makes the code more readable than just implementing an interface without the abstract base class.

 ## Conclusions